 But Herbies wasn't on the shelf for long, deciding to follow its rivals into Australia.
 On 1 October 2012 the firm officially entered into a fully-integrated merger (well, apart from partner remuneration which needed some tweaking) with Freehills.
-HSF is now one of the largest law firms in the world with just over 2,200 fee-earners.
+HSF is now one of the largest law firms in the world.

 Standard of work is at Magic Circle levels, with pay at similar levels, too.

 We’ve heard praise for the “diverse mix of people” – it was the first top ten firm to monitor the progress of ethnic minority staff, and it’s introduced flexible and part-time working to help retain more female solicitors.
 In 2006 it appointed a full time diversity manager - the first such position at a City firm.
 A junior associate agrees that HSF "is committed to diversity", though "whether they hit their targets, and what will happen if they don't, is another question".
 In common with most (all?) firms, there's still a long way to go.
 A trainee claims it's "almost as white-boy as Slaughter and May" and, says a senior associate, "there is a tendency to pack women returning from maternity leave straight off on long client secondments.
 We get the hint - the firm suggests that we move in house..."